elemoine/blog/content/fuel-kvm.rst

 choice really.
 But make sure you use the same environment when running ``system_tests.sh`` again to add nodes to the OpenStack cluster.

+The ``-t`` and ``-j`` flags are used to set the task name and job name, respectively.
+Really, these flag make sense when ``system_tests.sh`` is run from Jenkins, which is how the devops team uses the script.
+In our case any value can be used for these flags, and the same values can be used for multiple environments.

 Create Fuel slaves
 ------------------